xxxzelda101xxx/KoiBot/README.md

 # Koi.

-## This bot is based off of WildBeast.
-This is my altered version.
-I am a complete noob and you shouldn't use this. :|
+## This is my bot, it's really bad and you shouldn't use it!

 #### Please check the wiki to see what commands Koi. has!